Planned French invasion of Britain (1759): Battle of Quiberon Bay

 The invasion plan received a crippling blow in November, when the French Brest Squadron was heavily defeated at the Battle of Quiberon Bay.
-Conflans had sailed from Brest on 15 November heading a hundred miles down the coast to Quiberon Bay, where the invasion army was now waiting to board his transports.
-Conflans' fleet became caught in a storm which slowed them down and allowed the pursuing British under Sir Edward Hawke a chance to catch up with them.
+De Brienne had sailed from Brest on 15 November heading a hundred miles down the coast to Quiberon Bay, where the invasion army was now waiting to board his transports.
+De Brienne's fleet became caught in a storm which slowed them down and allowed a pursuing British fleet under Hawke a chance to catch up with them.

 Meeting at the mouth of Quiberon Bay on 21 November, the two fleets closed in on each other.
-Conflans initially formed a line of battle and prepared to engage, but then changed his mind and his ships raced to take shelter in the bay.
+De Brienne initially formed a line of battle and prepared to engage, but then changed his mind and his ships raced to take shelter in the bay.
 Hawke pursued, taking a high risk in the middle of a violent storm, and captured or drove ashore five French ships.
 The remainder managed to find shelter in the bay.
 They were now blockaded in by the British fleet, and most were abandoned and their guns taken off them.
 Only three ships ever sailed again, a devastating setback to the French Channel fleet.
 The crushing defeat at Quiberon Bay ended any real hope of a major invasion of the British Isles.

 Landing in Ireland

 A privateer, François Thurot, sailed from Dunkirk with five ships to provide diversionary support to the invasion.
 In 1760 he landed on the northern Irish coast and set up a base at Carrickfergus.
 Had he not repeatedly clashed with the commander of the land expedition, the force might have captured poorly defended Belfast.
 Having sailed for home, the Royal Navy killed Thurot and destroyed his squadron in the Irish Channel.
 By this point, the French had abandoned the invasion.
 However, many French people took heart from Thurot's expedition as it demonstrated that French forces could land in the British Isles.
-Madame de Pompadour suggested that France would have won at Quiberon, had Thurot been in command instead of Conflans.
+Madame de Pompadour suggested that France would have won at Quiberon, had Thurot been in command instead of de Briennes.